When and how to use spot metering for accurate exposure

 3. Take photo

-Although spot metering is ideal for when your subject is backlit, the process is the same no matter where the light is coming from.
+Although spot metering is ideal for when your subject is backlit, the process is the same regardless of light direction.

 What metering mode to use in documentary portrait photography